MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

 Verify that the installation was successful by opening Word and a new, blank document (do not save it at this time).
 If you are prompted to enter your user name and password, enter the details for your global administrator account.

+If this is the first time that you've installed the client, you'll see a **Congratulations** page with basic instructions.
+After you have read it, click **Close**.

 When the document loads, you should see two new things:

 - On the **Home** tab, a new **Protection** group, with a button labeled **Protect**.